KhiopsML/khiops-doc/docs/setup/nocode.md

 === "Ubuntu"
     The installation of the Khiops desktop application involves two packages: `khiops-core` and `khiops` (containing the GUI).

+    !!! info "Currently, our packages are released on GitHub.
+In the coming weeks, we'll transition to official repositories."

     You can run the following command:

     ``` sh